metomic/blog/_posts/2019-11-05-web-monetisation.md

 ---
 layout: post
 title:  "How websites with free content make money"
 description: "A look at how free websites make their money.
 Mostly, they do not charge users, but run ads -- they get paid to display the ads as long as there are impressions.
-These ads are somewhat measured by how many cookies a site drops."
+These ads are somewhat measured by how many cookies a site drops, so we used trackertracker to see how many cookies dictionary sites drop."
 categories: "Explainer"
 author: "Georgia Iacovou"
 socialImage: /images/dictionary-cookies.png